scikit-learn/enhancement_proposals/slep014/proposal.rst

 In both alternatives, the output data structure will need to be converted into a pandas DataFrame to take advantage of the ecosytem built around pandas.

-The biggest advantage of both alternatives is that they will not have the memory copy issue.
+The major advantage of both alternatives is that they do not have the memory copy issue.
 Since ``InputArray`` is designed from the ground up, we can guarantee that it does not make memory copies during round-trips from numpy.
 As stated in `xarray #3077 <https://github.com/pydata/xarray/issues/3077>`,
-``xarray`` guarantees that there is no copies during round-trips form numpy.
+``xarray`` guarantees that there is no copies during round-trips from numpy.

 References and Footnotes
 ------------------------